-Sophisticated Bohemian: Create a flashy Thanksgiving event with the bold mix of black and gold items.
-Incorporate a standout patterns or textures like polka dots, marble or flannel to make this theme pop.
+Sophisticated Bohemian: Create a flashy Thanksgiving event with a bold mix of black and gold items.
+Incorporate standout patterns or textures like polka dots, marble or flannel to make this theme pop.
 Script thank you quotes on each of the place cards to elevate the table settings.
-Touches of bohemian can be added with greenery centerpieces, feathers and cream colored pumpkins.
-Utilize succulents in gold rimmed planters around your party for an on trend feel with hints of refinement.
+Touches of bohemian can be added with greenery centerpieces, feathers, and cream-colored pumpkins.
+Utilize succulents in gold-rimmed planters around your party for an on-trend feel with hints of refinement.

 Thanksgiving Menu Ideas

 It wouldn’t be a proper Thanksgiving without a wide selection of menu items.
 This yummy holiday is all about the baked, the buttery, the candied, the creamy and the crisp.
-Anyone getting hungry yet?
+Is anyone getting hungry yet?

 Prepare Thanksgiving Side Dishes: Whether you’re serving up a traditional Thanksgiving dinner or something out of the ordinary, assure that your side dishes are a little more seasonal than usual by adding fun flavors to spice things up.
 Use these fun twists on classic side dishes to make your Thanksgiving menu really stand out.